darylang96/Grab-AI-Challenge-Safety-Daryl-Ang/README.md

 <ol>
     <li>Read Training Data into a dataframe and read all telematics data associated with it.</li>
     <li>Store each trip as a "trip" object in a dictionary, with key being bookingID and value being the object.</li>
-    <li>For each trip in the raw data, compare against all trips in the training data and retrieve the trip that has the highest similarity based on Euclidean Distance</li>
+    <li>For each trip in the raw data, compare against all trips in the training data and retrieve the trip that has the highest similarity based on Euclidean Distance (ie. which point in the training data is most similar to the trip in the raw data)</li>
     <li>If the highest similarity is above a threshold, it is deemed to be similar to a dangerous trip and thus has a high probability of being dangersous as well</li>
 </ol>